zbalkan/zbalkan.github.io/_posts/2026-07-01-dac-concept.md

 The practitioner reasoning from tools re-learns everything.
 Each migration is a reset.
 Each new platform reopens questions that should have been settled once, at the level of the concept.
 The repository built around platform affordances is not a detection program.
 It is a record of what the previous tool made convenient to express.

 A program built that way is not wrong because it used SPL.
 It is wrong because SPL was the reason its detections existed.
 That is the distinction the concept makes visible.

+---

+P.S: When I wrote detection engineering and Wazuh baseline as [a theory of it last time](https://zaferbalkan.com/detection-engineering/), it became somewhere between a practical and academic position.
+Reading it after months later, it was not of help to a reader, but a free flow of thoughts and dumps of resources.
+I wrote this article with the hope to provide a better foundation.